youssefkhaled23/Authentication/README.md

-Sure, here's an example of a README.md file for a project that uses React Hook Form, TypeScript, and Redux for login and registration functionality:
+Sure, here's an example of a README.md file for a project that uses React with Vite, React Hook Form, TypeScript, and Redux for login and registration functionality:

-# Login and Registration with React Hook Form, TypeScript, and Redux
+# Login and Registration with React, Vite, React Hook Form, TypeScript, and Redux

 ## Introduction
-This project demonstrates how to implement login and registration functionality in a React application using React Hook Form, TypeScript, and Redux.
+This project demonstrates how to implement login and registration functionality in a React application using Vite, React Hook Form, TypeScript, and Redux.
 The project includes the following features:

 1. **Login**: Users can log in to the application using their email and password.
 2. **Registration**: Users can create a new account by providing their name, email, and password.